schdie/we_firefox_ytop_mv3/README.md

 ---

-Used the main logic code from from [here](https://github.com/craftwar/youtube-audio).
+Used the main logic code from [here](https://github.com/craftwar/youtube-audio).

 The extension is heavily commented and was created for educational purposes only.